Dred Scott v. Sandford: Dred Scott and John Emerson

 Dred Scott was born a slave in Virginia around 1799.
 Little is known of his early years.
 His owner, Peter Blow, moved to Alabama in 1818, taking his six slaves along to work a farm near Huntsville.
-In 1830, Blow gave up farming and settled in St. Louis, Missouri, where he sold Scott to U.S. Army surgeon Dr. John Emerson.
+In 1830, Blow gave up farming and settled in St. Louis, Missouri, where he sold Scott to U.S. Army surgeon John Emerson.
 After purchasing Scott, Emerson took him to Fort Armstrong in Illinois.
 A free state, Illinois had been free as a territory under the Northwest Ordinance of 1787 and had prohibited slavery in its constitution in 1819 when it was admitted as a state.

-In 1836, Emerson moved with Scott from Illinois to Fort Snelling in the Wisconsin territory in what has become the state of Minnesota.
+In 1836, Emerson moved with Scott from Illinois to Fort Snelling in the Wisconsin Territory in what has become the state of Minnesota.
 Slavery in the Wisconsin Territory (some of which, including Fort Snelling, was part of the Louisiana Purchase) was prohibited by the U.S. Congress under the Missouri Compromise.
 During his stay at Fort Snelling, Scott married Harriet Robinson in a civil ceremony by Harriet's owner, Major Lawrence Taliaferro, a justice of the peace who was also an Indian agent.
 The ceremony would have been unnecessary had Dred Scott been a slave, as slave marriages had no recognition in the law.

 In 1837, the army ordered Emerson to Jefferson Barracks Military Post, south of St. Louis.
 Emerson left Scott and his wife at Fort Snelling, where he leased their services out for profit.
 By hiring Scott out in a free state, Emerson was effectively bringing the institution of slavery into a free state, which was a direct violation of the Missouri Compromise, the Northwest Ordinance, and the Wisconsin Enabling Act.